lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * A keying material exporter and a key update function with forward secrecy.

-* Secure negotiation of cipher suite
+* Secure negotiation of cipher suite.

 * Method types, error handling, and padding.